On the relation between the dual AKP equation and an equation by King and Schief, and its N-soliton solution: Concluding remarks

 \subsection{Acknowledgements}

-The authors are indebted to Wolfgang Schief for providing the relation between dual AKP and the 14-point King-Schief equation.
-Financial support was provided by a La Trobe University China studies seed-funding research grant, by the department of Mathematics and Statistics of La Trobe University, and by the NSF of China [Grants 11875040, 11631007].
-GRWQ's work is partially supported by a grant from the Simons Foundation.
+The authors are indebted to Wolfgang Schief for providing the relation between DAKP and the KS equation.
+Financial support was provided by a La Trobe University China studies seed-funding research grant, by the department of Mathematics and Statistics of La Trobe University, and by the NSF of China [grant no. 12271334].
+GRWQ's work was partially supported by a grant from the Simons Foundation.